rezolit/ArchitecturePractice/README.md

-<h1>This is just a project to improve my architectural design skills.</h1>
+<h1>This is just a project to improve my architecture design skills.</h1>